 - Soy sauce

-- The egg white should be white in color (doh!) runny, soft custard like, while the yolk appears to be whole but it's very soft and very runny when you break it with a spoon.
+- The egg white should be white in color and runny, soft custard-like, while the yolk appears to be whole but it's very soft and very runny when you break it with a spoon.
 If you see this, then you have yourself kopitiam style soft-boiled eggs, If the white is still transparent, it needs another minute